cqb13/Custom-Chrome-Tab/README.md

 ## Features

+- Custom background
+- Custom tab name
-- Cleaner custom new tab
+- Custom tab icon

 ## How to use